BetterThanTomorrow/calva-docs/docs/index.md

 First thing you need to do is to get [Calva connected to the REPL of your project](connect.md).
 Then we suggest you check out [Something to Try First](try-first.md).

+!!!
+Tips
-One thing to note about Calva's code formatter is that it sets the default keybinding of the **Format Current Form** command to `tab`.
+    Calva's code formatter sets the default keybinding of its **Format Current Form** command to `tab`.
 Meaning that most often when things look a bit untidy, you can press `tab` to make things look pretty.
 Good to know, right?
 For performance reasons it only formats the current enclosing form, so sometimes you want to move the cursor up/out a form (`ctrl+up`) first.
 See [The Paredit Guide](paredit.md) for more on moving the cursor structurally through your code.

 ## How to Contribute to Calva?